Introduction to the New River/Mexicali Sanitation Program

 MEXICALI I PROJECTS

-The Mexicali I projects focus on providing sewage collection services for neighborhoods on septic systems.
-As of June 2004, these projects are about 95% complete and consists of the following infrastructure:
+The Mexicali I projects totaled $51.5 million and focused on providing sewage collection services for neighborhoods on septic systems.
+These projects were completed in late 2003/early 2004, and included the following key infrastructure:

 - Installation of sewage collection systems in 52 colonies located in the western part of Mexicali.